Updated: May 14

-My morning's routine consists of waking up early, around 6 am, making my superfood coffee, which includes: a tsp of coconut oil, a tbsp of organic instant coffee, a scoop of creatine, a splash of 30g Premier caramel protein and a tsp of maca powder, and sometimes I add a tbsp of liquid ginkgo gin from Omega Alpha supplement.
+My morning routine consists of waking up early, around 6 am, making my superfood coffee, which includes: a tsp of coconut oil, a tbsp of organic instant coffee, a scoop of creatine, a splash of 30g Premier caramel protein and a tsp of maca powder, and sometimes I add a tbsp of liquid ginkgo gin from Omega Alpha supplement.
 Your body's glucose supply is severely exhausted after a night's sleep, so there's little glucose left to fuel a morning workout.
 If you don't restore your glucose supply, you will feel sluggish and tired sooner.
-Sometimes I would make a morning smoothie, adding my protein and coffee to ensure my body is getting enough greens throughout the day.
+So sometimes, I would make a morning smoothie, adding my protein and coffee to ensure my body gets enough greens throughout the day.

-After I would journal for 5-10 minutes to reflect on the day before or plan out what I want to accomplish throughout my day and end off with some affirmations.
-Later, I would either write my book, create content for this website, Instagram posts, recipes, etc. I feel at my sharpest in the morning when I wake up, so I aim to wake up early to ensure I complete everything on my to-do list.
-Around 8 am, I would do strength-training and sometimes cardio for about 20 minutes.
-I have a strategic work-out plan that I follow throughout the week, consisting of 3 days lower bodies and two days of the upper body.
+After, I would journal for 5-10 minutes to reflect on the day before or plan out what I want to accomplish throughout my day and end off with some affirmations.
+Later, I would write my book or create content for this website, Instagram posts, recipes, etc. When I wake up, I feel at my sharpest in the morning, so I aim to wake up early to ensure I complete everything on my to-do list.
+Then, around 8 am, I would do strength training and sometimes cardio for about 20 minutes.
+I have a strategic workout plan that I follow throughout the week, consisting of 3 days for the lower body and two days for the upper body.

 People often ask, how do I have all this energy that lasts throughout the day?

-I have a blog post talking about "How do I manage my energy?" if you would like to know more, read the blog post here.
-How I set the tone for the day keeps my mind sharp and motivated when I follow these rituals.
-I feel accomplished that I have completed most of my tasks before the day even got started.
-I know many people struggle either waking up early in the morning or having too many obligations that it keeps them from being committed to their health goals.
-Honestly, it is not an easy thing, but it definitely can be done if you're willing to commit.
+I have a blog post about "How do I manage my energy?" if you want to know more, read the blog post here.
+Setting the day's tone keeps my mind sharp and motivated when I follow these rituals.
+I feel accomplished that I had completed most of my tasks before starting the day.
+I know many people struggle either to wake up early in the morning or to have too many obligations, which keeps them from being committed to their health goals.
+It is not easy, but it can be done if you're willing to commit.

-The key is to make it a habit; then you will sort of just motion yourself to do it!
+The key is to make it a habit; you will motion yourself to do it!

 Another critical factor to keep in mind is making sure you are fueling yourself in the morning.
 I often add protein into my coffee and creatine to help build my muscles and keep me energized to do my routine.
-After I finish my strength training, I would make a high-protein breakfast with lots of good fats.
+For example, after finishing my strength training, I would make a high-protein breakfast with lots of good fats.
 My go-to staple in the morning is avocado toast.